1. Who can be impeached in the U.S.?

 5. Can the U.S. president be sent to prison?

-But once the official is removed and returns to civil life, he/she can be charged through the usual channels.
-And if found guilty of say, corruption or misuse of public funds, can go to another trail, this time in a courthouse, and be sent to prison if found guilty.
+But once the official is removed and returns to civil life, he/she can be criminally charged through the usual channels.
+If they are thought to be guilty of, say, corruption or misuse of public funds, they can go to another trail.

 6. How many people have been impeached in the United States?